 - Matlab is used mainly for scientific research and not suitable for development activities which are user specific.

 - Matlab is an interpreted language thus it can be very slow.

 - Poor programming practices can contribute to making Matlab unacceptably slow.

 - Matlab is more expensive.
 The license is very costly and users need to buy each and every module and need to pay for the same.

 - Matlab is not known to create application deployment for installation like task done by others which include the setting of files another executable which copies during installation.

 This was a guide to an introduction to Matlab.
-Here we discussed some basic Matlab concepts, characteristics, advantages, disadvantages, and applications.
-You may also look at the following articles:
+Here we discussed some basic Matlab concepts, main components, characteristics, applications, along with advantages, disadvantages.
+You may also look at the following articles –